CosmWasm/docs-deprecated/docs/03-architecture/04-query.md

 hard coded, and has execution time limits designed by the developers.
 This limits abuse.
 But what about someone uploading a wasm contract with an infinite loop, and then using that to DoS any public RPC node that exposes querying?

-To avoid such issues, we need to define some fixed gas limit for all `query_custom` transaction called externally.
+To avoid such issues, we need to define some fixed gas limit for all `query_custom` transactions called externally.
 This will not charge a fee, but is used to limit abuse.
 However, it is difficult to define a standard value, for a free public node would prefer a small amount, but I may want to sync my own archive node and perform complex queries.
 Thus, a gas limit for all `query_custom` calls can be defined in an app-specific configuration file, which can be customized by